 What Is A Food Allergy?

 An allergy is an immune system response to an otherwise harmless food or food component, usually a protein.
-The body reacts by flooding the system with histamines and other chemicals to fight off what is perceived as an invader in the body.
+The body reacts by flooding the system with histamines to fight off what is perceived as an invader in the body.
+Identifying and treating a reaction quickly is paramount for safety.
+Common signs and symptoms of food allergy reaction include: hives; itching and swelling of the mouth, throat and eyes; vomiting and diarrhea; difficulty breathing; and reduced blood pressure, weakness, and fainting.

 Food allergies are rare.
 According to the National Institute of Allergy and Infectious Diseases (NIAID), about 4 percent of American adults and about 5 percent of American children have a food allergy.
-Allergies can be caused by more than 170 foods, but nearly 90 percent of food allergies are caused by milk, eggs, peanuts, tree nuts (almonds, walnuts, pecans, cashews, pistachios, etc.), fish, shellfish, wheat and soy.
+Allergies can be caused by more than 170 foods, but nearly 90 percent of food allergies are caused by nine foods: milk, eggs, peanuts, tree nuts (almonds, walnuts, pecans, cashews, pistachios, etc.), fish, shellfish, wheat, soy, and sesame.

 Can Peanut Allergies Be Prevented?